Natzalia/xenA/TOS.md

 The previous list of prohibitions is not exclusive.

-Ophelia reserves the right to terminate your access to the bot or any Site services for any reason.
+xenA reserves the right to terminate your access to the bot or any Site services for any reason.

-Ophelia reserves the right to refuse, delete, or edit any UGC without cause and without notice for any or no reason including, but not limited to, for any action that
+xenA reserves the right to refuse, delete, or edit any UGC without cause and without notice for any or no reason including, but not limited to, for any action that

-Ophelia's bot determines is inappropriate or disruptive to any other user of the bot.
+xenA's bot determines is inappropriate or disruptive to any other user of the bot.

-Ophelia is under no duty to, and does not represent it will, monitor and/or remove any UGC.
+xenA is under no duty to, and does not represent it will, monitor and/or remove any UGC.

-By accepting these TOS, you waive and hold harmless Ophelia Houses from any claims resulting from any action taken by it during or as a result of Ophelia Houses’s investigation and/or from any actions taken as a consequence of investigations by either Ophelia Houses or Ophelia Team related to your use of the bot.
+By accepting these TOS, you waive and hold harmless xenA from any claims resulting from any action taken by it during or as a result of xenA’s investigation and/or from any actions taken as a consequence of investigations by either xenA or xenA Team related to your use of the bot.